Frequently Asked Questions

 U3A stands for the University of the Third Age.
 It is a self-help organisation for people no longer in full time employment who are in their third age.
-To read the Objects and Principles of the movement can be found on the “Documents” page.
+The Objects and Principles of the movement can be found on the “Documents” page.

 What is the Third Age?

 It is the period of time after the First Age of childhood dependence and the Second Age of full time employment and parental responsibility.

 It is the national representative body for the U3A movement in the UK.
 It underpins the work of local U3As by providing educational and administrative support to their management committees and to individual members.
 Go to their website for more u3a.org.uk